WalaaHijazi1/WorldGame-Project/README.md

 #### Scores.py File:
    * This Score.py script manages a simple scoring system for a game, where the user's cumulative score is stored in a file called scores_file.txt.
    * It first checks whether the scores_file.txt exists in the same directory as the script.
-If it doesn’t, it creates the file and initializes the score to 0.
+If it doesnâ€™t, it creates the file and initializes the score to 0.
    * Then it reads the current score, adds the new winning points, and writes the updated score back to the file.
    * The script uses os.path to handle paths in a portable way and ensures the file is updated in-place using f1.seek(0).